Updated

 Penal Code 137 PC and Penal Code 138 PC make the bribery by or of a witness a felony offense.

-Unlike PC 85, where a person tries to influence a legislator’s vote or opinion, these statutes pertain to a witness’ testimony.
+Unlike PC 85, where you try to influence a legislator’s vote or opinion, these statutes pertain to a witness’ testimony.

 Legal References: